1

 30

 1945.
 Nazi SS guards shot down an estimated 4,000 Jewish prisoners on the Baltic coast at Palmnicken, Kaliningrad.
 The town was later renamed by the Russians to Yantarny.
 Some 7,000 prisoners had been marched 25 miles from Koenigsberg to a vacant lock factory at Palmnicken where they were mowed down with machine guns.
-The prisoners had been vacated from a network of 30 camps that made up Stutthoff concentration camp in Occupied Poland.
+The prisoners had been vacated from a network of 30 camps that made up Poland’s Stutthoff concentration camp.
 90% of the Jews were women from Lithuania and Hungary.

 1667.
 Lithuania, Poland and Russia signed a 13.5-year treaty at Andrusov, near Smolensk.
 Russia received Smolensk and Kiev.